Dracula-Team/darryRing/README.md

 ### Connect to the "BEHA" Bertha Network

-Connect to the global Bertha canary network by running:
+Connect to the global Bertha network by running:

 ```bash
 ./target/release/darryRing --chain=bertha